 I had another plan for this jammy wine that included a big juicy burger, but once I saw these rib eyes I know what had to be done, and the plan was changed.
 When I talk wine with others, they often feel that reds should only be enjoyed during the cooler months of fall going full force into winter.
 I disagree 110%, and I will stand by that bold statement.
-Zinfandel in my opinion is a perfect summer wine as it pairs well with all foods especially when grilled.
-From rich cowboy cut rib eye steaks to smoky trout.
-The spiciness of a zinfandel, particularly this bottle of Francis Ford Coppola Diamond Collection Zinfandel goes very well with the flavors of Italy which I used in the marinade.
+Zinfandel, in my opinion, is a perfect summer wine as it pairs well with all foods especially when grilled.
+From rich cowboy cut rib-eye steaks to smoky trout.
+The spiciness of a Zinfandel, particularly this bottle of Francis Ford Coppola Diamond Collection Zinfandel goes very well with the flavors of Italy which I used in the marinade.
 The Francis Ford Coppola Diamond Collection Zinfandel is made from old vines that happen to be my favorite zins.
 They source the grapes from Amador Country which produces some lovely old vine zinfandels as the soil is hot during the days and cools down in the evenings.
-This bottle of wine had hints of ripe, dark berries, warm toasted spice and softness that reminded us of vanilla ice cream.
+This bottle of wine had hints of ripe, dark berries, warm toasted spice, and softness that reminded us of vanilla ice cream.
 Sounds like summer in a bottle, doesn’t it?

-Couple tips for grilling the perfect steak:
+Tips for grilling the perfect steak:

 - Use a temperature gauge on the grill

 - Start with a hot grill (425) and get a good sear on both sides of the steak.
 Then cover the grill and let the meat cook until the internal temperature reaches 140 (for medium-rare).

 - Remove the steak from the grill, place on a baking sheet, and cover with foil.
 Let sit for 5 – 10 minutes.
 The meat will continue cooking bringing the temperature to about 150.